codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 Unfortunately, in practice, as the number of microservice applications grows, teams find it very hard to keep all these principles in mind when creating new projects.

-## Reusing pipelines for Microservice applications
+## Reusing pipelines for microservice applications

 Codefresh is the first CI/CD solution for microservices and containers.
 Because we are not burdened with any legacy decisions, we are free to define a new model for Codefresh pipelines which is focused on microservices.

-The basic idea is that all microservices of a single application have almost always the same life- cycle.
-They are compiled, packaged and deployed in a similar manner.
-Once this realization is in place we can see that instead of having multiple pipelines for each microservice (where each one is tied to a GIT repository), we have instead a single pipeline shared by all microservices.
+The basic idea is that all microservices of a single application have almost always the same lifecycle.
+They are compiled, packaged, and deployed in a similar manner.
+Once this realization is in place, we can see that instead of having multiple pipelines for each microservice, where each one is tied to a Git repository, we have instead a single pipeline shared by all microservices.

 {% include image.html
 lightbox="true"